umrga/genepipe/README.md

 genepipe
 ========
-a PERL module to manage SNP genotypes
+a PERL module to manage large SNP genotypes